EstAK/f307-project-2022_2023/README.md

 1. A secure login system.
 2. A fully implemented card package management.
 3. Diversity of card types such as multiple choice, open response and blank text to complete.
-4. A system to import and export a card package on your computer.
+4. A system to import and export a card package in your computer.
 5. A store where you can download other players custom card packages and upload yours as well.
 6. Storage and data management in a database.
 7. Multiple Learning Modes: Our application supports various learning modes to cater to different learning styles and needs.
 These modes include: